RakhithJK/BishopFox-sliver-wiki/Apple-Silicon-(M1).md

 Apple Silicon support is still in its infancy, so expect some things to be broken.
-We'll have much better support once Go officially supports the M1/etc. in Go 1.16, until then here are some notes on how I was able to get Sliver to build on Apple Silicon:
+We'll have much better support once Go officially supports the Apple Silicon/M1 in Go 1.16, until then here are some notes on how I was able to get Sliver to build on Apple Silicon:

 ### Cross-compile Go